Pylons/cartouche/docs/configuration.rst

 ------------------

-By default, :mod:`cartouche` expects to store information about users in and attribute of the "traversal root" named ``cartouche``.
+By default, :mod:`cartouche` expects to store information about users in the ``cartouche`` attribute of the "traversal root".
 This strategy is aimed at applications using traversal and :mod:`ZODB` or another "transparent" persistence machinery.